Welcome to the documentation for TextAttack!

 All of the other components: datasets, models & model wrappers, loggers, transformations, constraints, search methods, goal functions, etc., are developed to support one or more of these three functions.
 Feel free though to install textattack to include just one of those components!
 (For example, TextAttack provides a really easy Python interface for accessing and using word embeddings that will automatically download and save them on the first use.)

 TextAttack provides a framework for constructing and thinking about attacks via perturbation in NLP.
 TextAttack builds attacks from four components:

-- Goal Functions stipulate the goal of the attack, like to change the prediction score of a classification model, or to change all of the words in a translation output.
+Goal Functions stipulate the goal of the attack, like to change the prediction score of a classification model, or to change all of the words in a translation output.

-- Constraints determine if a potential perturbation is valid with respect to the original input.
+Constraints determine if a potential perturbation is valid with respect to the original input.

-- Transformations take a text input and transform it by inserting and deleting characters, words, and/or phrases.
+Transformations take a text input and transform it by inserting and deleting characters, words, and/or phrases.

-- Search Methods explore the space of possible transformations within the defined constraints and attempt to find a successful perturbation which satisfies the goal function.
+Search Methods explore the space of possible transformations within the defined constraints and attempt to find a successful perturbation which satisfies the goal function.

 TextAttack provides a set of Attack Recipes that assemble attacks from the literature from these four components.
 Take a look at these recipes (or our paper on ArXiv) to get a feel for how the four components work together to create an adversarial attack.